LukaHarambasic/harambasic.de/src/content/projects/cv-resume-template-figma.md

 ---
 title: CV/Resume template Figma
+description: Template to create a CV/Resume in Figma.
 image: cv-figma-template.png
 imageAlt: Part of the CV template showing a picture, name and some relevant work experiences
 published: 2020-12-21